-- Be an ASCO member at the time of the nomination
+- Be an ASCO member at the time of nomination

-- Demonstrate a long record of achievement and seminal contributions outside of their clinical, research and educational responsibilities
+- Demonstrate a long record of achievement, seminal contributions and contributions outside of their clinical, research and educational responsibilities.

-Candidates for the award are considered by the ASCO Special Awards Selection Committee.
-The committee considers all nominations as they have been submitted; recommendations are then forwarded to the Board of Directors for final approval.
+Candidates for the award are nominated by the ASCO membership and are considered by the Joint Special Awards Selection Committee.
+The Committee considers all nominations as they have been submitted; recommendations are then forwarded to the Board of Directors for final approval.